 How to share NordLocker files securely

-Sharing files in NordLocker consists of two steps: giving someone permission to access and sharing the locker that has your files.
-Without either of the steps, the person would not be able to see what you shared.
+You can share lockers on your PC/Mac with other users, but the feature is not yet supported in the NordLocker cloud.
+Sharing files in a locker on your PC/Mac involves two steps: giving someone permission to access the locker with your files and sharing it.
+With either of the steps missing, the person would not be able to see what you’ve shared.

 - Select the locker.

 What if you’re sharing individual files or folders?